Zoledronic acid: Research

+Zoledronic acid has a direct antitumor effect in vitro, inducing cancer cells such as osteosarcoma cells to undergo apoptosis or to be stuck in the S phase of the cell cycle.
+It also synergistically augments the effects of other antitumor agents in osteosarcoma cells.
+One study attributes these two effects to the inhibition of Rab proteins and topoisomerase II.
+It is also known to induce apoptosis by generating reaction oxygen species and opening up chloride channels in nasopharyngeal carcinoma cells, similar to how it causes apoptosis of osteoclasts.

+Zoledronic acid has an anti-cancer effect in animal models of osteosarcoma.
+A very small amount of data from a phase I study suggests possible efficacy in humans too.

 With hormone therapy for breast cancer

+Zoledronic acid may be a useful add-on treatment in breast cancer.
 An increase in disease-free survival (DFS) was found in the ABCSG-12 trial, in which 1,803 premenopausal women with endocrine-responsive early breast cancer received anastrozole with zoledronic acid.
 A retrospective analysis of the AZURE trial data revealed a DFS survival advantage, particularly where estrogen had been reduced.

 In a meta-analysis of trials where upfront zoledronic acid was given to prevent aromatase inhibitor-associated bone loss, active cancer recurrence appeared to be reduced.

 As of 2010 "The results of clinical studies of adjuvant treatment on early-stage hormone-receptor-positive breast-cancer patients under hormonal treatment – especially with the bisphosphonate zoledronic acid – caused excitement because they demonstrated an additive effect on decreasing disease relapses at bone or other sites.
 A number of clinical and in vitro and in vivo preclinical studies, which are either ongoing or have just ended, are investigating the mechanism of action and antitumoral activity of bisphosphonates."

 A 2010 review concluded that "adding zoledronic acid 4 mg intravenously every 6 months to endocrine therapy in premenopausal women with hormone receptor-positive early breast cancer ... is cost-effective from a US health care system perspective".